mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 This tutorial will cover creating a custom Pytorch Dataset with the MNIST dataset and using it to train a basic feedforward neural network in Pytorch.
 There will be four main parts: extracting the MNIST data into a useable form, creating the neural network itself, training the network, and, lastly, testing it.

-This tutorial was created to be in-depth enough that even people with very little experience could understand it.
-Many tutorial focus on *what* they did, not *why* they did it.
+This tutorial was created to be in-depth, but at a high enough level that even people with very little experience could understand it.
+Many tutorials focus on *what* they did, not *why* they did it.
 I try to delve more deeply into the *why* aspect, but due to that the tutorial is a little lengthy.
-I will generally put my code at the beginning of each section, so if you feel you understand it, feel free not to read the more in-depth line by line explanations unless you feel you need them.
-When doing a tutorial I'd rather err on the side of overexplaining than not.
+I will generally put my code at the beginning of each section, so, if you believe you understand it, feel free not to read the more in-depth line by line explanations unless you feel you need them.
+When creating a tutorial I'd rather err on the side of overexplaining than not explaining enough.

 ## Introduction

-Pytorch is a dataset of handwritten digits, often considered the 'Hello world!' of machine learning.
-It is composed of 70,000 images, which are further split into 60,000 images designated for training neural networks and 10,000 designated for testing them.
+Pytorch is a dataset of handwritten digits, often considered the 'Hello, World!' of machine learning.
+It is composed of 70,000 total images, which are split into 60,000 images designated for training neural networks and 10,000 designated for testing them.
 Each image is of the size 28x28 pixels and depicts a number from 0-9.
 While many tutorials for MNIST use a set that has already been preprocessed, this one will cover how to load the set from the raw files.
 This method was chosen to give more experience with loading actual datasets, as most real world data is not neatly processed for you.
 With that said, let's begin!

 ### What You Need
 Installing the following programs/packages can be difficult for a beginner.
 I'll try to point you in the right direction, but if you are having trouble then you should look up more in-depth tutorials on that specific topic online before moving forward.